This information will go to our Shared Lives carer recruitment team.

 Overview of the recruitment process

-We will support you through each step of your application and assessment using the Shared Lives Plus recruitment portal.
+We will support you through each step of your application and assessment.

 You will provide information which our assessor will work through with you.
 There will be some additional actions such as video call discussions, a home visit, taking up references, completing health checks or DBS checks, completing pre-approval training etc.